The Lady Is a Square: Plot

-Burn's career swiftly takes off, he is engaged to perform at Talk of the Town, while still keeping his new success a secret from the Barings.
+Burn's career swiftly takes off, he is engaged to perform at The Talk of the Town, while still keeping his new success a secret from the Barings.
 Mrs Baring has further problems when tickets for her Spolenski concerts sell badly, and he threatens to leave for home unless she is able to put up £3,000.
 Once again Burns secretly steps in, securing the money as an advance from Greenslades.
 After learning of Burns' fame, Joanna goes to his concert.
 When her mother discovers this, she grows furious and confronts both of them firing Burns and forbidding her daughter from seeing him again.
 In his anger, he calls her a "square".

 Their rift is not helped by his next song, "The Lady is a Square" which appears to be directly mocking her.
 However, she relents when she discovers that he has secretly been paying her bills and that he is trying to abandon a concert of his, which is scheduled at the same time as her Spolenski concert, in a bid to help her ticket sales.
 Spolenski then falls ill, which turns out to be a blessing as it will mean they will be able to re-launch the tour with financial assistance from Greenslade.

-Baring and her daughter attend Burns' concert where to their surprise he performs Handel’s Ombra mai fu with the National Youth Orchestra, to wild applause from his fans.
+Baring and her daughter attend Burns' concert where to their surprise he performs Handel's Ombra mai fu with the National Youth Orchestra, to wild applause from his fans.
 Ultimately, they are able to agree on the co-existence of popular and classical music and Mrs. Baring ends the film dancing with Freddie as Johnny dances with Joanna to a swing instrumental.